 Pain can be further categorized as acute (sudden and usually short-lived) or chronic (lasting three months or longer).
 Acute pain is the most common reason for emergency department visits [7].
+High-impact chronic pain is pain that is chronic (i.e., experienced more often than not during the past three months) and that limits work and activities [156].
+The temporal label to the term "chronic pain" has resulted in some controversy.
+Some maintain that this definition does not provide a comprehensive picture of the situation and the underlying dynamics, which involve a range of biological, psychological, social, and cultural factors [180].
+The term can also lead to tension between providers and patients, with the provider at times assuming the patient is exaggerating or seeking a sick role [180].
 It is important to remember that pain is not necessarily pathologic.
 Pain is the body's way of alerting that something is wrong and help is needed.
 When viewed in this way, pain facilitates healing [28].

 Unfortunately, chronic pain is a common problem.
 Globally, it is estimated that 20% of adults experience pain, and every year, 1 in 10 adults are diagnosed with chronic pain [8].
 On a worldwide basis, there are 1.9 billion individuals who experience recurrent, tension-based headaches-the most common type of chronic pain [18].
-An estimated 20.4% of American adults report experiencing chronic pain in the past three months [19].
-In the United States, the most common types of chronic pain are back pain (affecting 10.1% of adults), lower extremity pain (4.1%), upper extremity pain (4.1%), and headache (3.5%) [9].
+A 2023 study estimated that 21% of adults have chronic pain and 8% have high-impact chronic pain [156].
+New cases of chronic pain among U.S. adults occur more often than other common conditions, including diabetes, hypertension, and depression [156].
+This finding is consistent with previous findings that an estimated 20.4% of American adults report experiencing chronic pain in the past three months [19].
+In the United States, the most common types of chronic pain are back pain (affecting 10.1% of adults), lower extremity pain (4.1%), upper extremity pain (4.1%), and headache (3.5%) [9; 181].

 Women in the United States are more likely than men to experience headaches, abdominal pain, and chronic widespread pain.
 Women are also more likely to report higher pain intensity than men, and young girls are more likely to experience pain in multiple areas compared with boys [27].
 Reports of chronic pain differ among racial and ethnic minority groups.
+In one study, Asian Americans had the lowest prevalence of pain (2.4%), while Native Americans had the highest (11.1%) [182].
+By comparison, the prevalence of pain is 6.8% for White Americans, 7.6% for Black Americans, and 5% for Hispanic Americans.
 Roughly 23.5% of non-Hispanic White adults have chronic pain, compared with 6.8% Asian adults and 19.3% African Americans [19].
-In one survey, Mexican Americans and African Americans had lower rates of back pain, leg and feet pain, and arm and hand pain compared to their white counterparts [9].
+In one survey, Mexican Americans and African Americans had lower rates of back pain, leg and feet pain, and arm and hand pain compared to their White counterparts [9].